Skip to content

 Exam Tip

-Know the difference between default setup and advanced setup, when to use each, and how code scanning integrates with branch protection to block PRs.
+Know how code scanning integrates with branch protection to block PRs.
 Also understand SARIF โ€” it's frequently tested as the way to bring third-party SAST results into GitHub.

 What is Code Scanning? โ€‹